softwareguru/airflowsummit-website/content/sessions/2022/w1-cloud-composer-workshop.md

 ---

-<a class="theme-btn btn-style-one text-white px-3 mb-2" target="_blank" href="https://us06web.zoom.us/webinar/register/WN_tMQsOjK8QySA8FVGvU-kxw">Register for this workshop</a>
+<a class="btn btn-primary text-white px-3 mb-2" target="_blank" href="https://us06web.zoom.us/webinar/register/WN_tMQsOjK8QySA8FVGvU-kxw">Register for this workshop</a>

 Hands on workshop showing how easy it is to deploy Airflow in a public Cloud.